spoonapps/docs/hub/creating_a_profile/profile.md

 ### Are you working with a team?

-If you are working with a group of collaborators, [create an organization](/pricing#organization) to simplify the management of the repository.
+If you are working with a group of collaborators, [create an organization](/pricing) to simplify the management of the repository.

-The owner of the organization can add or remove users and manage the organization's subscription from the [settings](/hub) page.
+The owner of the organization can add or remove users and manage the organization's subscription from [account settings](/account/organizations).

-Similar to individual accounts, organizations may have unlimited public repositories, and can be [upgraded](/pricing#organization) for private repositories.
+Similar to individual accounts, organizations may have unlimited public repositories and can be [upgraded](/pricing) for private repositories.